gomes-lab/ScIReN/README.md

-# BINNS
+# ScIReN

-This code implements the method proposed in "Biogeochemistry-Informed Neural Network (BINN) for Improving Accuracy of Model Prediction and Scientific Understanding of Soil Organic Carbon" (Xu et al. 2025).
+This code implements the method and experiments in "Scientifically-Interpretable Reasoning Network (ScIReN): Uncovering the Black Box of Nature".

 ## Installation Instructions

-The key packages to install are PyTorch, PyTorch Geometric, Numpy, Scipy, Pandas, matplotlib, scikit-learn, geopandas, mat73, and netCDF4.
+The key packages to install are PyTorch, Pytorch Lightning, Numpy, Scipy, Pandas, matplotlib, scikit-learn, geopandas, mat73, and netCDF4.
 Here are instructions to install the necessary packages:

 Create a virtual env called ".venv", and activate it
 ```